-Dr. L. W. McDaniel and Jamie Welter ask the following questions related to artificial sweeteners.
+Dr L. W. McDaniel and Jamie Welter ask the following questions related to artificial sweeteners.

-Do artificial sweeteners have the ability to prevent weight loss?
+Can artificial sweeteners prevent weight loss?

 May the use of artificial sweeteners produce possible side effects?

 Regarding the safety aspects of the consumption of artificial sweeteners, aspartame was found to be a multipotent carcinogenic agent when fed to rats.
 These studies confirmed that aspartame was a carcinogenic agent.
 Researchers demonstrated that carcinogenic effects are increased when there is life-span exposure to aspartame beginning during fetal life.